memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 #### Input

-- `num (int, optional)`: ordinary number of model to load from the default path on the disc (default: 0, i.e., newest model).
+- `num (int, optional)`: Ordinal number of model to load from the default path on the disc (default: 0, i.e., newest model).

 #### Return values
-- `path: str` ➡ path of loaded model
+- `path: str` ➡ Path of loaded model.

 #### Usage